Many people start out with cactus as a gift plant and don’t think much about cactus propagation.

-If you are trying to graft a hanging cactus onto a sturdy base, you must insert the stem of the grafted cactus into the base.
+If you are trying to graft a hanging cactus onto a sturdy base or parent plant, you must insert the stem of the grafted cactus into the base.

 Make a V-shaped cut or cleft in the base and create a matching cut in the grafted plant.